Lebanon - Doctors of the World

 Today, there are over 360,000 Syrians residing in the Bekaa refugee camp in northern Lebanon – 8 kilometers from the Syrian border.
 Doctors of the World has been active in Lebanon since 1990, so we immediately began responding to the needs of Syrian refugees.

 Syrian refugees in Lebanon often do not have a valid residency permit and limited access to finances, making it difficult for them to find jobs and to access healthcare.
-In 2017, about 70% of Syrian refugees in Lebanon did not have a valid residency.
+In 2017, around 70% of Syrian refugees in Lebanon did not have a valid residency and in 2022 over 90% are living in extreme poverty.

 We are now focused on providing Syrian refugees with access to healthcare and strengthening the Lebanese healthcare system to help the sector cope with the ongoing crisis.